-Next landcare at 8.00 am 621 Austinville Road on Sunday 29th March
+Next landcare at 8.00 am 621 Austinville Road on the last Sunday of the month.

 All welcome- come and help us restore the bush – planting , watering, weeding , fertilising.
 All plants , gloves and tools supplied.
 Plus a scrumptious morning tea afterwards when we boil the billy.
 Bring the kids too.

 So Come along.
 Join us.
 Do something for the community and have some fun.

 .We work as a community in the valley and are strongly supported by the City of Gold Coast’s Beaches to Bushland Program.
 We aslo raise money through grants to pay contractors to carry out bush restoration work in more challenging areas.
 Over 14 years we have made a huge difference to the valley by removing invasive and smothering weeds, and restoring native Australian habitat along 11 kilometers of the 17 kilometers of creek in the valley.

 In 2018 Austinville Landcare was recognised for its work by winning the inaugural Healthy Land and Water – Healthy Habitat Award.

 Austinville is the upper catchment of Mudgeeraba Creek.
 It is a beautiful valley that flows north from the Mt Warning Caldera.
 Austinville is an important buffer between the urban expansion of City of Gold Coast and World Heritage National Parks.

 Historically the valley was a farming area.
 In the 1930’s a soldier settlement scheme was developed at the end of the valley.
 This involved clearing nearly 500 acres of rainforest.
 Unfortunately the scheme only lasted 10 years, and much of the land reverted to lantana and other weeds.

 In 2005 very aggressive invasive vines were making their way upstream into the valley.